-This tutorial is applicable to Excel 2016* onwards.
+This tutorial is applicable to Excel 2019 onward.

-I liken it to a VLOOKUP, except the ‘table_array’ argument you might be familar with from VLOOKUP is contained all in one cell.
+I liken it to a VLOOKUP, except the ‘table_array’ argument you might be familIar with from VLOOKUP is contained all in one cell.

 Excel SWITCH Function Syntax